Let’s consider how autonomous drones can help prevent failures and lead to industrial site maintenance cost savings.

 Non-compliance to rules and regulations is costly for heavy industrial sites, as it can lead to significant fines and penalties, and even temporary shutdowns.

-Using autonomous drones for a site inspection not only helps keep an industrial site operating properly but also helps site owners be prepared for formal site reviews by government agencies.
+Using autonomous drones for preventive maintenance tasks and site inspections not only helps keep an industrial site operating properly but also helps site owners be prepared for formal site reviews by government agencies.

 Drones can constantly monitor and archive site conditions.
 This creates a record that can prove compliance and be shared with inspectors.
 The information gained can also serve as an alert to those at the industrial site.
 Irregularities can be addressed by maintenance prior to a formal investigation.
 Preventative maintenance will help with asset integrity management.